Upgrade to an easier payment experience for Korean customers

 This is a summary of the changes to fields in the Paddle API and webhooks.

-Keep in mind that previous transactions will continue to return values as before.
+Keep in mind that previous transactions continue to return values as before.
 Historic data isn't impacted by this change.

 Transaction entity